-Since 1995, Russian import tariffs have generally ranged from five percent to 30 percent, with a trade-weighted average in the range of 11.5 percent to 15 percent.
+Since 1995, Russian import tariffs have generally ranged from five percent to 30 percent, with a trade- weighted average in the range of 11.5 percent to 15 percent.
 In addition, value-added taxes (VAT) are applied to virtually all imports and excise taxes are applied to a small selection of goods.
 The VAT, which is applied to the price of the imported good plus its tariff, is currently 20 percent.
 Although pharmaceuticals and printed matter have been exempt from the VAT and some food products and items for children (e.g., diapers) were taxed at a lower VAT rate of 10 percent, the Government of Russia took steps to eliminate such special provisions in January 2002.

-Import tariffs have declined in importance as a revenue source in recent years, but they remain significant, accounting for 5.5 percent of total government budget revenue in 2001.
+Import tariffs have declined in importance as a revenue source in recent years, but they remain significant, accounting for 5.5 percent of total government budget revenue.
 A major revision of the Russian tariff system took effect January 1, 2001.
-Under this tariff unification, tariffs were consolidated into major product groups (raw materials, semi-finished goods, foodstuffs, finished products) with tariffs ranging from five percent to 20 percent for nearly all tariff categories.
+Under this tariff unification, tariffs were consolidated into major product groups (raw materials, semi-finished goods, foodstuffs and finished products) with tariffs ranging from five percent to 20 percent for nearly all tariff categories.
 However, many rates are accompanied by alternative minimum rates, making the actual applied rate less transparent.
-The tariff unification resulted in an overall lowering of tariff rates - the Russian Government states that in 2001 trade-weighted average tariff rates dropped from 11.4 percent to 10.7 percent.
+The tariff unification resulted in an overall lowering of tariff rates the Russian Government states that in 2001 trade-weighted average tariff rates dropped from 11.4 percent to 10.7 percent.
 In addition, there are limited exceptions to the rate scheme, including higher rates for raw sugar (30 percent), poultry meat and automobiles (both 25 percent), and minor additional adjustments have been made.
 The Russian Government proceeded with the tariff unification to help combat customs fraud and improve customs collections, and while there have been some improvements in this regard, the overall weakness of Russian customs administration still leads to many abuses.

-Other Russian import tariffs that are notable as particular hindrances to U.S. exports to Russia include those on autos, where combined tariffs and engine displacement-weighted excise duties can raise import prices of larger U.S.-made passenger cars and sport utility vehicles by over 70 percent.
-In addition, on January 4, 2002 the Governmental Commission on Protective Measures in Trade recommended that the Russian Government increase tariffs on imported second-hand cars.
+Other Russian import tariffs that are notable as particular hindrances to U.S. exports to Russia include those on automobiles, where combined tariffs and engine displacement-weighted excise duties can raise import prices of larger U.S.-made passenger cars and sport utility vehicles by over 70 percent.
+In addition, the government recently passed a new law increasing tariffs on imported second-hand cars.
 The existing tariff rates for 3-7 year-old cars imported by private individuals and by companies would be subjected to a tariff increase of between 10 percent and 17 percent, depending on engine displacement.